-Unfortunately, the diamond industry suffers from a lot of misinformation both from inside the trade and outside observers, not to mention social media full of misguiding posts.
-Should you buy mined diamonds if there is a chance to pick a conflict stone?
-Or should you buy lab-grown diamonds instead?
-We are here to help you to make an informed and logical purchase.
+Should you buy mined diamonds if there is a chance to pick a conflict stone, or should you buy lab-grown diamonds instead?
+This guide will help you to make an informed and logical purchase.

 Are Lab-Grown Diamonds As Good As Natural Ones?

-There is no secret that a lot of people get confused when hearing the term “lab-grown diamond”.
+Many people get confused when hearing the term “lab-grown diamond”.
 The reason for this is simple.
-There are many different industry terms such as synthetic, man-made or created diamonds, used to describe lab-grown diamonds and not everyone uses these terms in the same way.
+There are many different industry terms, such as synthetic, man-made or created diamonds, used to describe lab-grown diamonds, and not everyone uses these terms in the same way.

-Synthetic diamonds look just like the natural gemstone, sparkle the same and have the same hardness.
+Both processes are highly advanced complex technologies that produce lab-grown diamonds with the same chemical structure and optical properties as natural diamonds.
+Synthetic diamonds look just like the mined gemstone, sparkle the same and have the same hardness.
 The only difference between a lab-grown and a natural diamond is the way they were made.

 Benefits of Lab-Grown Diamonds

 The price is probably the most appealing feature of lab-grown diamonds.
-In most cases, when buying a created diamond you can save up to 25% over a natural diamond.
+In most cases, when buying a created diamond, you can save up to 40% over a natural diamond.
 The savings go way up if you purchase a fancy colour diamond as natural colour diamonds are extremely rare and expensive as a result.

-And the last but not least lab-grown diamonds are new and exciting.
-Although man-made diamonds have been around decades, they have only recently reached a level of quality and size that is comparable with natural counterparts.
+And last but not least, lab-grown diamonds are new and exciting.
+Although man-made diamonds have been around for decades, they have only recently reached a level of quality and size comparable to their natural counterparts.

 Due to the misinformation we talked about earlier, many people might not understand what a synthetic diamond is.
-Of course, you don’t have to tell others your diamond is lab-grown, but people might think you have bought a cheap diamond simulant instead of the real thing.
+Of course, you do not have to tell others your diamond is lab-grown, but people might think you have bought a cheap diamond simulant instead of the real thing.